caggle/vautomator/README.md

 # vautomator
 Iterative automation of common VA tasks using functional programming.

-Currently it "does the job", albeit inefficiently with many areas for improvements (see Issues).
+Currently it "does the job", albeit inefficiently with many areas for improvements.

 ## What it does